-With SMTP support enabled, the PDU sends SMTP requests to the default SMTP port number 25.
-You can change this port number using the Set Email SMTP Port command.
+With SMTP support enabled, the PT40 sends SMTP requests to the default SMTP port number 25.
+This port number can be changed using the Set Email SMTP Port command.

 To change the TACACS port:

 At the Switched CDU: prompt, type set email smtp port, followed by the port number and press Enter.